brry/course/uni.md

 - reproducible report generation with rmarkdown and knitr
 - use lapply like a pro
 - apply functions to arrays (elegant coding)
-- debug functions
 - develop an R package
-- version control with git+github
+- version control with Rstudio, git & github
 - ...